WHY TWO EARTH DAYS?

 Knowing all this and much more about the spring equinox, doesn't it make sense to make the first day of spring a day to celebrate nature?
 Sounds pretty logical, right?
 That's what John McConnell, the man who started Earth Day thought too.
 Earth Day was celebrated for the first time on March 21, 1970.

 Earth Day is the only NATURAL holiday that is non-denominational in every way, and the most significant because nature is teaching us by example how we should live.
 By exploring what happens on that day, we see examples of hope, faith and love.
-Hope because the cycle always continues, faith because of the rebirth, and love because it’s the only ingredient that makes everything else possible.
+Hope because the cycle always continues, faith because of the rebirth, and love because its the only ingredient that makes everything else possible.
 Love, even if only for oneself, is the catalyst for all that is.

 The spring equinox is rich with symbolism and tradition, and that's what makes a day special and memorable.
 For example, December 25th would mean nothing to Christians all over the world, were it not for the fact that it symbolizes the birth of Jesus.
 The exact day of his birth has never been pinpointed.
 However, traditions say that it has been celebrated on December 25th since the year 98 AD.
 Of course, you could celebrate Christmas anytime you want, but the actual day is December 25th.
 Celebrating on this date for nearly 2000 years gives this day its special significance to Christians and non-Christians alike.